warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

 ![](../Assets/ErrMsgAlternativeMsgBox.png)
 ![](/Assets/ErrMsgAlternativeMsgBox.png)

-### Using the debugging service to identify an error line without line numbers
+### Using the _Debugging_ service
-It appears that there is no way for identifying the error line when the lines ar not numbered - what they usually aren't - what extends  unproductive error chasing time.
+When code lines are not numbered it appears that there is no way for identifying the error line - potentially extending unproductive time for error chasing.
 The below 'trick' provides a true godsend in case:

 ```VBS
 eh: